| | |

 Always check the weather before your trip.
 Since entry to the slot canyon is only possible with a guide, you can feel safe.
 Warning systems are of the highest standard, and the most important thing is the safety of tourists.
 Any time of the year is good for visiting the canyon.

-However, you need to know that the summer months are scorching in this area, so be sure to protect yourself from the sun.
+However, the summer months are scorching in this area, so be sure to protect yourself from the sun.
 It is pleasantly cool at the bottom of the canyon.
-Summer’s temperatures reach almost up to 100 °F. Arizona’s monsoon season also runs from mid-June through mid-September.
-This usually brings more rain, lightning, and wind.
-But rainfall in Page is rare.
+Summer temperatures reach almost 100 °F. Arizona’s monsoon season also runs from mid-June through mid-September.
+This usually brings more rain, lightning, and wind, but rainfall in Page is rare.

-Winter months are perfect too for a visit.
-There are fewer tourists, but before noon there is enough light to enjoy the canyon’s beauty.
+The winter months are also perfect for a visit.
+There are fewer tourists, but before noon, there is enough light to enjoy the canyon’s beauty.
 It’s cooler, so put on a warm sweatshirt.
 Highs during the winter range from 40 to 50°F. Snow is rare in Page.

 Navajo sandstone